 Anyway, back to the event organisers here, who knew what to do (they care enough to know) and acted upon it, even having preferred pronoun stickers available for delegates.
 Amazing.

 I also managed to get my HRTFs measured using an innovative system which makes it quick.
 Which is revolutionary.
 Unfortunately, I think I moved during measurement and am not sure my measurements are great.
-Besides, I have now twice A-B’d by HRTFs with someone else’s, and on both occasions, preferred the ones that weren’t mine, go figure.
+Besides, I have now twice A-B’d my HRTFs with someone else’s, and on both occasions sellhouse-asis, preferred the ones that weren’t mine, go figure.

 I participated in the panel ‘Bridging the gap: Exploiting the potential of sensor technologies for immersive audio experiences’ alongside Owen Brimijoin, of Facebook Reality Labs, Annika Neidhardt, of TU Ilmenau, Ishwarya Ananthabhotla of MIT, and Tapio Lokki, of Aalto University.
-It was a very diverse panel, though we reached consensus on most of the issues raised.
+It was a very diverse panel, though we reached consensus on most of the issues raised how to cancel my timeshare at westgatere.